One phrase that I often hear from sales leaders is: ‘I don’t have time to coach’.

 #4 Sales coaching offers freedom and career progression

-The best thing about coaching is the confidence and ownership it develops in our sales team - yourself included.
+One of. the best things and biggest benefits of sales coaching is the confidence and ownership it develops in our sales team - yourself included.
 If you’re not coaching your sales reps through their challenges, then you’re problem-solving for them.
 If you’re solving issues and handing out direction, you’re creating an environment where your team becomes overly reliant on you.
 It’s then harder to remove yourself from the daily sales operation.

 This does not equal success for you, them or the organization as a whole.